devyndamonster/Devyns-Shaders/README.md

 # Devyns-Shaders
 A collection of Unity shaders I made!
-Free for all to use
+Free for all to use.

 ## Usage